czack810150/open-weather-retriever-z/README.md

 ## Contribution
 The project is still in its preliminary phase, any contribution is welcomed and appreciated.
 I will review all the pull requests.
+If you find any bug or just wanna throw in a thought, feel free to create an issue!

 ## License
 ```